 Esper doesn’t maintain a specific list of supported Foundation x86 targets.
 Even differences between SKUs of the same device model could introduce new challenges or complexity (such as a peripheral device).
 But in general, the exceptional stability of the x86 instruction set and ecosystem makes almost any modern x86 device a potential target for Foundation x86.
 And we mean “modern” in a very liberal sense — most Intel processors built in the last 15 to 20 years are capable of running Foundation x86.

-Why choose Foundation x86 instead of GMS Android, Windows, or Linux?
+Why choose Foundation instead of GMS Android, Windows, or Linux?

-An x86-compatible AOSP solution likely isn’t something your organization has roadmapped, as Esper builds the only such platform.
+An x86-compatible AOSP solution likely isn’t something your organization has roadmapped, as Esper builds the only such commercial platform on the market.
 But, you still probably have questions about how it compares, whether to use Android with Google Services (GMS), Windows, or Linux.

-GMS Android is not generally built for x86 devices, as demand for these devices in the consumer market is effectively zero.
-As a result, there is very little in the way of explicit silicon vendor and OEM support for x86 Android hardware platforms.
+GMS Android is not generally built for dedicated devices like POS systems, kiosks, and digital signage, as demand for these devices in the consumer market is effectively zero.
+As a result, there is very little in the way of explicit silicon vendor and OEM support for Android using Intel or other x86 hardware platforms.
 You’ll likely be going it alone and will probably face issues with your implementation that have little in the way of existing resources to address.
 Add on top of this the time you’ll need to take to become certified to distribute GMS Android (i.e., with the Google Play Store and Google Play Services), and GMS Android for x86 is a challenging path.
 Want to learn more about GMS vs. AOSP Android?
 We have a great explainer here.

 Windows remains the dominant x86 device platform globally, but as business needs change and digital transformation moves forward, many orgs are evaluating whether to replace systems reaching their Windows software EOL (End Of Life).
 For example, Windows Embedded Industry and Windows POSReady are no longer supported or receiving platform security updates.
 Windows 10 IoT Enterprise will reach EOL in 2025.